zen0bit/awesome-stars/topics.md

 ## java

+- [cryptomator/cryptomator](https://github.com/cryptomator/cryptomator) - Cryptomator for Windows, macOS, and Linux: Secure client-side encryption for your cloud storage, ensuring privacy and control over your data.
 - [xpipe-io/xpipe](https://github.com/xpipe-io/xpipe) - Access your entire server infrastructure from your local desktop
 - [organicmaps/organicmaps](https://github.com/organicmaps/organicmaps) - 🍃 Organic Maps is a free Android & iOS offline maps app for travelers, tourists, hikers, and cyclists.
 It uses crowd-sourced OpenStreetMap data and is developed with love by the community.
 No ads, no
 - [oxsecurity/megalinter](https://github.com/oxsecurity/megalinter) - 🦙 MegaLinter analyzes 50 languages, 22 formats, 21 tooling formats, excessive copy-pastes, spelling mistakes and security issues in your repository sources with a GitHub Action, other CI tools or loca